You know what needs to be done. You still don’t do it.

 Does counselling also help with chronic procrastination that has been going on for years?

 Yes.
 Long-established patterns are not automatically set in stone.
 They are learned protective logics of your system, and protective logics can be recalibrated when the system finds safety again.
-What matters is that the work does not only take place cognitively, but is also anchored physically and relationally.
+What matters is that the work does not only take place cognitively, but is also anchored physically.

 Let’s talk